supabase/realtime/forum/README.md

 single `check_trace` sees events from the whole cluster, which is how the distributed test asserts that *every* node re-converges to `:ready` (matching on the final `view_hash`) after a node joins.
-The remote nodes only need snabbkaffe on their code path, with no collector of their own.
+The remote nodes only need snabbkaffe on their code path, with no collector of their own. `unforward_trace/1` reverts a node to recording locally — call it before a deliberate `Node.disconnect/1` so a forwarded `tp`'s RPC doesn't auto-reconnect the node (see the netsplit tests).

 Available macros: trace points `tp/2,3` and `tp_span/3,4`; running/checking with
 `check_trace/2,3`; collector lifecycle `start_trace/0`, `stop/0`,